alexrobincrabbe/Wordwell/README.md

 # Credits

-- I used the [SOWOPODS](https://scrabble123.co.uk/sowpods-dictionary/scrabble-word) dictionary, converted to JSON format for the game dictionary to check the validity of words.
+- I used the [SOWPODS](https://scrabble123.co.uk/sowpods-dictionary/scrabble-word) dictionary, converted to JSON format for the game dictionary to check the validity of words

-- Thanks to my mentory Rory Patrick for all of his help on this project and the projects leading up to this one
+- Thanks to my mentor Rory Patrick for all of his help on this project and the projects leading up to this one

 - Thanks to Leda for correcting my numerous typos and filling up the message boards with nonsense